hashicorp/vagrant/README.md

 ### Dependencies and Unit Tests

-To hack on vagrant, you'll need [bundler](http://github.com/carlhuda/bundler) which can be installed with a simple `gem install bundler`.
+To hack on Vagrant, you'll need [bundler](http://github.com/carlhuda/bundler) which can be installed with a simple `gem install bundler`.
 Afterwards, do the following:

     bundle install